 Next, you can choose to assign a ‘type’ to your memo using one of the 10 symbols provided by MAXQDA.
 When conducting grounded theory analysis, we highly recommend sorting your memos into types.
-Theoretical Memos are the most common type of memo used in grounded theory analysis because they describe the researcher’s ideas behind their analysis activities.
+Theoretical Memos are the most common type of memo used in GT analysis because they describe the researcher’s ideas behind their analysis activities.

 The researcher ‘theorizes’ from the data by writing memos to extract theoretical meaning behind codes and logical relationships between codes during the coding process (Glaser, 1998).

 In your MAXQDA project, you might choose to use the memo icon with a “T” to represent theoretical memos, the memo icon with an “M” for methodological memos, assign the blue icon for ideas generated in-vivo, red for ideas from previous research, and so on.
 You can customize your memo organization system in whichever way works best for you.

 When you have finished writing a memo, simply close the window and MAXQDA will save it automatically.
 Moreover, the information you add to a new memo is saved in the open memo window at regular intervals of 5 minutes, so you don’t have to worry about losing your ideas if you accidentally close the dialogue window!

 With so many different options and types of memos available in MAXQDA, you might find it helpful to have an overview of all your memo work and information.
 MAXQDA’s Overview of Memos was created for this purpose specifically and can help you save a lot of time when you start writing.
 The quickest way to access the Overview of Memos is in the Reports tab at the top of your screen in MAXQDA.